 Public Search Queries Using the GMC Online Inventory Interface

 FY2019 was the second full fiscal year that users were directed to the new browser-based inventory search interface.
 This metric tracks the number of distinct queries initiated on the data server to search the inventory through the browser-based interface.
 The 14,290 user sessions in FY2019 appears to be settling in to a baseline number as excitement and initial testing by the public has declined.
 The new browser-based format is addressing user needs, but will continue to be refined to improve the user experience.
-We estimate that the number of user search sessions in FY2020 will be similar to this year.
+The division estimates the number of user search sessions in FY2020 will be similar to this year.